symfony/symfony-docs/configuration/micro_kernel_trait.rst

     $response->send();
     $kernel->terminate($request, $response);

 That's it!
-This ``/random/10`` URL will work, Twig will render, and you'll even get the web debug toolbar to show up at the bottom.
+This ``/random/10`` URL will work, Twig will render, and you will even get the web debug toolbar to show up at the bottom.
 The final structure looks like
 this: